madanyc/workfront-learn.en/help/reporting/enhanced-analytics/10-kpis-overview.md

 ---
 title: Understand KPIs
-description: In this video, you will learn how to get value from the KPI data in [!DNL Adobe Workfront].
+description: In this video, you will learn how to get value from the KPI data in [!DNL  ].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial